polybase/polybase-db/solid/README.md

 ```

-So this is not a Round-Robin procedure, but rather depends on the number of current peers (which is fixed at start-up for now), and the number of skips (i.e, since the last confirmed proposal) thus far.
+So this is **not** a Round-Robin procedure (as in some consensus protocols), but rather depends on the number of current peers (which is fixed at start-up for now), and the number of skips (i.e, since the last confirmed proposal) thus far.

 ## Todo